 Please be aware, the Superstition Fire & Medical District does not issue burn permits.
 Pinal County Air Quality issues all burn permits within fire district boundaries.

 If you are in Apache Junction area, a permit can be obtained at the Pinal County Complex in Apache Junction.

 Thursday ~ 8:30am-12:30pm

-Pinal County and SFMD Lift Open Burning Restrictions Starting October 1, 2016
+Pinal County and SFMD to Restrict Open Burning Starting May 1st

 For more information about burn permits, please visit Pinal County Air Quality.